Otis Wingo

 Otis Theodore Wingo (June 18, 1877 – October 21, 1930) was an American lawyer and politician who served as a U.S. representative from Arkansas's 4th congressional district from 1913 to 1930.
+He also served a term in the Arkansas Senate.
 He was the husband of his successor in office, Effiegene Wingo.

 Biography

 Born in Weakley County in northwestern Tennessee, Wingo attended the public schools, Bethel College at McKenzie, Tennessee, the former McFerrin College at Martin in Weakley County, Tennessee, and Valparaiso University in Indiana.

 Early career

 He taught school and studied law, having been admitted to the bar in 1900.
 He established his practice in De Queen in Sevier County in southwestern Arkansas.
 From 1907 to 1909, Wingo was a member of the Arkansas State Senate.

 Congress

 In 1912, Wingo was elected as a Democrat to the Sixty-third and to the eight succeeding Congresses, having served from March 4, 1913, until his death while undergoing surgery in Baltimore, Maryland, on October 21, 1930.